-You could be blaming yourself out of pattern from a long history of being blamed, in the past from others, or it could only be from the relationship with the narcissist of being manipulated and blamed by them within that toxic relationship.
+You could be blaming yourself out of pattern from a long history of being accused, in the past from others, or it could only be from the relationship with the narcissist being manipulated and blamed by them within that toxic relationship.

 “ I loved how they treated me in the start, and I want that back.”

-A lot of you will feel these things, it’s normal and comes from a long period of time, in which the narcissist blame shifted everything onto you, over and over again, that it reprogrammed your mindset.
+A lot of you will feel these things, it’s normal and comes from a long period of time, in which the narcissist blame shifted everything onto you, over and over again, so much so that it reprogrammed your mindset.

 If this thought creeps in tell yourself.

 “They are a narcissist, and the start is all an act, that person is not the whole person, they have a whole different side to them.”

 “It was them who blamed me, and I am not to blame, they projected the blame onto me.”

 “They ruined the relationship, because they were abusive, no matter what is said or done, nobody deserves to be treated how the narcissist, treated me.”